cyber-duck-task/EcommerceRds/README.md

 Having the DB instance in different AZs would make the Database highly available and also serve as a disaster recovery.

-So basically there will be a main RDS DB_instance set up in AZ(eu-west-2a) whwre our application can read and write.
+So basically there will be a main RDS DB_instance set up in AZ(eu-west-2a) where our application can read and write.

 Similarly, we going to have a standby RDS DB_instance in another AZ(eu-west-2b) with a SYNC REPLICATION between the two DB instance.